-When it comes to making hard goods (be it a plastic case for an electrical product, a new type of metal jewel, a new mechanical part…), making prototypes is an important part of the new product development process.
+When it comes to developing and manufacturing hard goods in China and beyond (be it a plastic case for an electrical product, a new type of metal jewel, a new mechanical part…), making prototypes is an important part of the new product development process.

 When the prototype is made by a Chinese manufacturer, the buyer should know what type of prototype will be made.
 There are many prototyping processes available for product development teams to choose from.
 Here is a list of the most common ones.